The Tick App Tick Identification Service

 Identifying the stage and species of a tick is crucial to deciding whether to seek medical attention or not, because tick-borne diseases are only carried by certain ticks in specific regions.

-The The Wisconsin Medical Entomology Lab also provides identification services to the public.
-With this service you are able to submit an image of the ticks or you may send in the tick.
-We recommend that you keep the tick at your disposal until hearing from the laboratory about the identification in case they may need more images or have further questions.
+The Wisconsin Department of Health Services also provides identification services to the public.
+With this service you are able to submit an image of the tick or you may send in the tick.
+We recommend that you keep the tick until hearing from the laboratory about the identification in case we need more images or have further questions.

 Want to try to identify the tick yourself?